FlatDigital/fullstack-interview-test/README.md

 - A "PR" create view, where we can choose two branches (base and compare), and merge them together, just like Pull Requests work in Github.
 - A "PR" list view, where we see all created PRs and the following info: Author, Title, Description and Status (`Open`, `Closed`, `Merged`).
 If the status is `Open`, there should be a button that allows us to mark it as `Closed`.

-For the **PR create view**, we'll ask the user for a PR title and description, and we'll give them 2 options: either save it (Status = `Open`), or merge it.
-Note that merge operations can fail due to conflicts or other reasons, so make sure you handle and show whatever error happens when merging.
-There's no need to do something about these errors other than show them in the frontend.
-After a successful merge, the PR should move to a `Merged` status.

-## Deliverables
-We expect this test to take around 4 hours, but not significantly more (your time is very valuable!).
-We're giving you a week from the date you receive it to complete it and send us your repo URL, using **whatever stack you feel most comfortable with**.
-Due to this, we ask that you also provide a `README` with instructions for running your project, both back and frontend, along with setup instructions (or provide a Dockerfile and a `docker run` instruction).

 It's up to you to design how this should look code-wise, but we don't expect you to model all git objects in a DB.
 We're ok with reading them using a library wrapper for git like [GitPython](https://gitpython.readthedocs.io/en/stable/), on-demand.
 The only DB design required is the one for PRs.

 ## Grading